Bouvignes-sur-Meuse

+History

 In medieval times there was a lot of conflict between Bouvignes and neighbouring town of Dinant, on the opposite bank of the river, and at this point Bouvignes was a fortified town.
-This hostility was due to the townspeople of Bouvignes being linked to the Church of Namur and those of Dinant being linked to the Church of Liege.
+This hostility was due to that Bouvignes was part of the County of Namur and Dinant was part of the Principality of Liège.

 In 1320, on a high rock cliff next to the town, Crèvecœur Castle was constructed to build up the defences of Bouvignes during the hostilities.
 The castle was modified during the 14th and 15th centuries.

 In 1554 King Henry II of France sacked both Bouvignes and Dinant, and went on to besiege Crèvecœur Castle in Bouvignes.
 The castle held out, with leadership of the defence being taken over by the wives of three officers, but eventually the fighting ceased because the defenders had run out of ammunition.
 At this, the three wives threw themselves hand-in-hand off the castle walls, preferring to die than to be captured.
 Crèvecœur Castle is now freely accessible, offering beautiful views over the river and scenery.